cloudmesh/technologies/chapters/preface/format.md

 case you just like to contribute withoput taking a class.

-> ``This is a word by word quote from the
+> "This is a word by word quote from the
 > citation.
 Please note the > and the special
 > quotes. do not use a " to quote, as we use the begin
-> and end quote for formatting purposes''
+> and end quote for formatting purposes"
 > [@hid-sp18-000-www-technology-name].

 ```